Burmese amber: Geological context and age

 At Noije Bum, located on a ridge, amber is found within fine grained clastic rocks, typically medium to greyish green in colour, resulting from the constituent grains being black, yellow, grey and light green.
 The fine grained rocks are primarily fine to very fine grained sandstone, with beds of silt and shale and laterally persistent thin (1–2 mm thick) coal horizons.
 Massive micritic limestone interbeds of 6-8 centimetre thickness, often containing coalified plant material also occur.
 This facies association is typically around 1 metre thick and typically thinly bedded and laminated.
 Associated with the fine grained facies is a set of medium facies primarily consisting of medium to fine grained sandstones also containing thin beds of siltstone, shale and conglomerate, alongside a persistent conglomerate horizon.
 A specimen of the ammonite Mortoniceras has been found in a sandstone bed 2 metres above the amber horizon, alongside indeterminate gastropods and bivalves.
 Lead-uranium dating of zircon crystals of volcanic clasts within the amber bearing horizons has given a maximum age of 98.79 ± 0.62 million years ago (Ma), making the deposit earliest Cenomanian in age.
 Unpublished data by Wang Bo on other layers suggests an age range of deposition of at least 5 million years.
 The amber does not appear to have undergone significant transport since hardening or be redeposited.
 The strata at the site are younging upwards, striking north north-east and dipping 50-70 degrees E and SE north of the ridge and striking between south south-east and south-east and dipping 35-60 degrees south-west south of the ridge, suggesting the site is on the northwest limb of a syncline plunging to the northeast.
 A minor fault with a conspicuous gouge zone was noted as present, though it appeared to have no significant displacement.
 Several other localities are known, including the colonial Khanjamaw and the more recent Inzutzut, Angbamo, and Xipiugong sites, within the vicinity of Tanai.
 The Hkamti site SW of the Hukawng basin has been determined to be significantly older, dating to the early Albian around ca. 110 Ma and is therefore considered distinct.

+The amber itself is primarily disc-shaped and flattened along the bedding plane, and is typically reddish brown, with the colour ranging from shades of yellow to red.
+The opacity of the amber ranges from clear to opaque.
+Many amber pieces have thin calcite veins that are typically less than 1 mm, but up to 4-5 mm thick.
+The number and proportion of veins in a piece of amber varies significantly, in some pieces veins are virtually absent, while others are described as being "packed with veinlets".